plasmicapp/plasmic/packages/loader/README.md

 Running `node build.js` will create a build with development config.
 Pass the `--prod` flag to use prod config.
 This config is available at `src/shared/config`

+## Development workflow

+When developing, it can be useful to use `yalc` to test development versions of loader.
+To do so, run `npm run yalc:push`.
+This will build the project, push the code to yalc, and automatically update any project where you are using yalc.

+To add @plasmicapp/loader to a new test project from yalc, run `yalc add @plasmicapp/loader`.
 ## Debugging

 Here are some flags that may help with your local development/debugging the CLI+Loader combo.